Forseti93/tabs-native-js/README.md

 # tabs-native-js
 Tabs without style on native JS. </br>
 Case: </br>
-	-Quantity of tabs is same as tab comtents. </br>
+	-Quantity of tabs is same as tab contents. </br>
-	-Any quantity of tabs and tancontent. </br>
+	-Any quantity of tabs and tab content. </br>